getporter/porter/docs/content/docs/introduction/concepts-and-components/intro-bundle-images.md

 ---
-title: Invocation Images
+title: Bundle Images
-descriptions: How does Porter build an Invocation Image?
+descriptions: How does Porter build an Bundle Image?
 weight: 6
+aliases:
+  - /docs/introduction/concepts-and-components/intro-invocation-images/
 ---

-When you build a Cloud Native Application Bundle (CNAB) with Porter, a bundle.json and an invocation image are created for you.
-How does Porter turn your _porter.yaml_ into an invocation image?
-This walkthrough will explain how Porter constructs the invocation image, including how mixins and other bundles allow you to compose functionality.
+When you build a Cloud Native Application Bundle (CNAB) with Porter, a bundle.json and an bundle image are created for you.
+How does Porter turn your _porter.yaml_ into an bundle image?
+This walkthrough will explain how Porter constructs the bundle image, including how mixins and other bundles allow you to compose functionality.

 ## Starting From Scratch

 When you create a new bundle with Porter, your project is bootstrapped with a sample porter.yaml.
-This scaffolding provides almost everything you need to generate your CNAB, including the invocation image.
-Let's use this to explain how the invocation image is built.
+This scaffolding provides almost everything you need to generate your CNAB, including the bundle image.
+Let's use this to explain how the bundle image is built.

 To create a new CNAB with Porter, you first run `porter create`.
 The generated porter.yaml will look like this: